nrkno/core-components/packages/core-dialog/readme.md

 coreDialog(String|Element|Elements, { // Accepts a selector string, NodeList, Element or array of Elements
   open: Boolean,                      // Optional.
 Defaults to true.
 Use to force open state
   strict: Boolean,                    // Optional.
 Defaults to false.
 If true the dialog will not close on ESC-key nor on click on backdrop
-  label: String                       // Optional.
+  label: String,                      // Optional.
 Defaults to aria-label if set or ''.
 Should be implemented in order for the dialog to have a label readable by screen readers
+  modal: Boolean,                     // Optional.
+Defaults to true or aria-modal.
+Setting false hides backdrop
   opener: Element                     // Optional.
 Defaults to document.activeElement.
 Sets the element that should receive focus after closing
 })